ninosalonen/steampost/README.md

 - `message` is what you would like to post.
 - `groups` holds the list of groups you would like to post to.

-2. Store the the required env variables in a `.env` file or use the CLI
+2. Store the the required env variables in a `.env` file or use the CLI.

 Using the CLI:
 - Define the env variables before `node index.js` when running the program